drshahizan/learn-django/materials/django/topic/2-create.md

 This command will create a new migration file in the migrations directory inside your app directory.

-### 6. Apply database migrations: Once you have created the migration file, you can apply the migrations by running the following command:
+### 6. Apply database migrations
+Once you have created the migration file, you can apply the migrations by running the following command:

 ```python
 python manage.py migrate